guaka/radio/README.md

   - Space : Stop/pause
   - Letter key : Jump to channel starting with that letter (no modifier needed)

+## Chat

+Radio Guaka includes a Nostr-based chat feature.
+Messages are tagged with `#radioguaka` and use kind 1 (short text notes).

+**Relays used:**
+- `wss://relay.nomadwiki.org`
+- `wss://relay.trustroots.org`

+These are community relays aligned with the nomad/travel community.
+Messages are set to expire after 30 days (NIP-40).

 ## Background

 Radio Guaka was inspired by [somafm-popup](https://github.com/joe-roth/somafm-popup) and the need for a nice way to play Soma.fm streams, [Radio Paradise](http://www.radioparadise.com/), and more.